Here’s a look at the life of British actor and UNICEF Ambassador, Roger Moore.

 Military: British Army (1945-1948), 2nd Lt.

-Moore is a high school dropout.
+Moore was a high school dropout.

 Moore was MI6’s Agent 007 the longest.
 He played James Bond in seven films: “Live and Let Die” (1973), “The Man with the Golden Gun” (1974), “The Spy Who Loved Me” (1977), “Moonraker” (1979), “For Your Eyes Only” (1981), “Octopussy” (1983) and “A View to a Kill” (1985).

-Has written three memoirs, "Last Man Standing: Tales from Tinseltown," "My Word is My Bond" and "One Lucky Bastard: Tales from Tinseltown."
+Wrote three memoirs, “Last Man Standing: Tales from Tinseltown,” “My Word is My Bond” and “One Lucky Bastard: Tales from Tinseltown.”

 November 1, 1945 - Opening day of “Perfect Strangers” (aka “Vacation from Marriage”), his movie debut in which he is an uncredited extra.
 It is the first of seven consecutive uncredited roles.